 On Friday, things looked bleak.
 The Messiah, the Chosen One, suffered great pain and humiliation on the cross.

-But on Sunday morning, His suffering turned to victory when He rose again.
-A miraculous act of God for our benefit.
+But on Sunday morning, the very first day of the week, His suffering turned to victory when He rose again.
+It’s a miraculous act of God for our benefit.

-Without the resurrection, all hope of heaven would be lost.
+Without the death of Jesus and His resurrection, all hope of heaven would be lost.
 But because of Jesus’ resurrection, we have a living hope for a future life after death with Him.

 We Serve a Risen Savior